What Really do Millennials & Gen Z Want from Recruiters?

 • Encourage authenticity: Be ready to deal with the total individual, including their mental health.

-• Focus on a mission: Gen Z employees aren’t interested in punching in and punching out.
-They desire to do meaningful work, so they seek out chances where they can make a difference.
+• Focus on a mission: Gen Z employees aren’t interested in punching in and out.
+They desire meaningful work and seek out opportunities to make a difference.

 • Provide opportunities for advancement: Concentrate on professional development and demonstrate to Gen Z employees how they may advance inside your company.
 Continual education can help you fill in the gaps in your expertise.